justincormack/sign-index/README.md

 You can still use this format for simple references by tag, eg you have an unsigned index, but you could push the signed one to
 `<digest>.sig` or some such convention.

+There is a large advantage to using a full index with signatures, in that verifying the signatures with this scheme will verify the desscriptor you are going to use to pull the image.
+This is a necessary part of validation and is easier for the client to so if it just gets a single index to validate.
+For references I would recomemnd that we include the full index data in the reference for this reason.

 ## I want to sign SBOMs

 I think the SBOM should be stored as a manifest entry in the index too, with an annotation referencing the image it is for, and